goran-mahovlic/generic-node-se/AS7341/README.md

 After reset node will rejoin and stay in low consumption

+Settings (send time, astep, atime) are not saved into eeprom - so after each reset node will have default settings.

 On test node with harvester board I coul not use SF12 that is in default code, after switching to SF10 wverything works.

-on test node send interval is set on one hour
+On test node send interval is set on 60 minutes